-Have you ever seen a perfect photograph of yourself?
-A photograph which really reflects your perception of how you look?
+Have you ever seen a perfect photograph of yourself, one that really reflects your perception of how you look?
 Or does each photograph seem to come up short in some way?
-There are scientific reasons why we tend to dislike photographs of ourselves, but there are also strategies which we can use to increase our fondness for our own photographs.
+There are scientific reasons why we tend to dislike photographs of ourselves, but there are also strategies we can use to increase our fondness for our own photographs.

 1. We think we're more attractive than we actually are.